umbraco/UmbracoDocs/Documentation/Products/UmbracoForms/Editor/Creating-a-Form/index.md

 ![Forms create dialog](FormsCreateDialog.png)

-Where you'll have the option to start from a template (the template will already have some fields definied so you don't start from a completely empty form).
+Where you'll have the option to start from a template (the template will already have some fields defined so you don't start from a completely empty form).

 ##Design the form